isomerpages/ncss-ssi/_training/04-disability.md

 ### **News and Articles**

 Continue receiving news and articles about developments in the Disability sub-sector through GatherHere.
-Subscribe to GatherHere by writing to:  <techservices1@gatherhere.sg>.
+If you are interested to join GatherHere, you can drop us an email by [clicking here](mailto:techservices1@gatherhere.sg).

 ### **Subscribe to SSI’s Disability Mailing List**